Jack Klaff

 Jack Klaff is a South African-born actor, writer and academic.
 He has held professorships at Princeton University and Starlab.

 Amongst his early screen roles were in Star Wars Episode IV: A New Hope (1977) as Red Four and For Your Eyes Only (1981) as Apostis.
 He also appeared in the 1984-87 BBC radio comedy series Delve Special alongside Stephen Fry.

 Filmography

+Jack Klaff appeared in Midsomer Murders, season 8, episode 2, as Freddie Bonavita.

+In June 2025, at 59E59 Theaters in Manhattan, Klaff appeared in the one-man play, Kafka, which he wrote.
+"Kafka premiered in 1983 at the Cheltenham Literary Festival to commemorate the centenary of Kafka's birth".
+It was revived as part of a Jack Klaff Retrospective at the Riverside Studios in London in 1994 and was revived again in 2024, at the Finborough Theatre in London, "for the centenary of Kafka’s death".